taufanAli65/becaknesia-api/README.md

 ## Notes

-- All endpoints (except `/auth/register` and `/auth/login`) require authentication via Bearer token.
+- All protected routes require a valid JWT in the `Authorization: Bearer <token>` header.
-- Admin-only endpoints require the user to have the `admin` role.
+- Admin and driver routes require appropriate roles.
-- File uploads (profile photo, tour photo) use Supabase storage.
+- File uploads (photos) use Supabase Storage.
 - Email verification is required for account activation.

 ---

-## License

-MIT
+For further details, see the code and inline documentation.